Salkantay Trek & Inca Trail 7 Days

 What is Included?

-- Pre-departure briefing: You will meet your guide and group in our office, for an orientation trek and provide you the duffle bags which will be carried by our horses. meeting at 6:00 PM the evening before the trip begins.
+- Pre-departure briefing: You will meet your guide and group in our office, for an orientation before your trek and provide you the duffle bags which will be carried by our horses. meeting at 6:00 PM the evening before the trip begins.

 - Transport: Collection from your hotel in the morning and transfer in private transportation to Challacancha (starting point of the trek).